DrCopernicus/ClassesSimulator/README.md

 ##settings.csv
 ###filters (line 0)
 Each column contains the classes that filter is asking for.
+A filter can represent a student or a shared group of classes that multiple students take.
+A simple filter which simply requests MAT100 can be made quite easily:

+    MAT100

 Special characters are & and |.
-"MAT100&GLG100" indicates both MAT100 and GLG100 are necessary classes in the filter.
-"MAT100|GLG100" indicates either MAT100 or GLG100 can be chosen, but only one of the two will be.
+To request both MAT100 and GLG100 in the filter, the field is constructed like so:

+    MAT100&GLG100

+Alternatively, to request either MAT100 or GLG100 (but not both), change the '&' to a '|'.

+    MAT100|GLG100

 At the moment, it is not possible to have filters like "(MAT100&GLG100)|EEE200".
 "MAT100|GLG100&EEE200|BIO100" would be read as (MAT100 or GLG100) and (EEE200 or BIO100).
 "MAT100&GLG100|EEE200&BIO100" would be read as MAT100 and (GLG100 or EEE200) and BIO100.

-Alternatively, a class id can be used in place of the class type.
-To generate a filter that only accepts either the class with the id 10024 or the class with the id 20553, use the following field:
+Alternatively, a class ID can be used in place of the class type.
+To generate a filter that only accepts either the class with the ID 10024 or the class with the ID 20553, use the following field:

     :10024|:20553

-Of course, class ids and class types can be mixed, like so:
+Of course, class IDs and class types can be mixed, like so:

     :10024|:20553|EEE200